-This will ask you to choose a "mirror" of the R package repository.
-The local mirror is CANADA (ON), and is probably the best choice.
+This may ask you to choose a "mirror" of the R package repository.
+The restudio mirror or the local mirror in CANADA (ON) are reasonable choices.

 You can now use knitr::spin to run an R script, which you could also run using source, or by pushing the appropriate button in RStudio.